rartino/amazegame/README.md

-# mazegame
+# amazegame
-Small maze game
+A maze game